hartwigmedical/actin/algo/README.md

 HAS_HAD_AT_MOST_X_SYSTEMIC_ TREATMENT_LINES | Prior tumor treatments > nr of lines in case systemic = 1 <= X
 HAS_HAD_TREATMENT_NAME_X | Prior tumor treatments > name contains X
-HAS_HAD_CATEGORY_X_TREATMENT | Patient has had treatment of category X according to described in 1] below HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPES_Y | Patient has had treatment of category X according to described in 2] below, and corresponding type like %Y%
+HAS_HAD_CATEGORY_X_TREATMENT | Patient has had treatment of category X according to described in 1] below HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPES_Y | Patient has had treatment of category X according to described in 2] below, and corresponding type like any %Y%
 HAS_HAD_CATEGORY_X_TREATMENT_IGNORING_TYPES_Y | Patient has had treatment of category X according to described in 2] below, and corresponding type not like any %Y%
 HAS_HAD_CATEGORY_X_TREATMENT_AND_ AT_LEAST_Y_LINES | Patient has had treatment of category X according to described in 1] below and number of lines => Y
 HAS_HAD_CATEGORY_X_TREATMENT_AND_ AT_MOST_Y_LINES | Patient has had treatment of category X according to described in 1] below and number of lines <= Y
-HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPES_Y_ AND_AT_LEAST_Z_LINES | Patient has had treatment of category X according to described in 2] below, corresponding type like %Y% and number of lines => Z
+HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPES_Y_ AND_AT_LEAST_Z_LINES | Patient has had treatment of category X according to described in 2] below, corresponding type like any %Y% and number of lines => Z
-HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPES_Y_ AND_AT_MOST_Z_LINES | Patient has had treatment of category X according to described in 2] below, corresponding type like %Y% and number of lines <= Z
+HAS_HAD_CATEGORY_X_TREATMENT_OF_TYPES_Y_ AND_AT_MOST_Z_LINES | Patient has had treatment of category X according to described in 2] below, corresponding type like any %Y% and number of lines <= Z
 HAS_HAD_INTRATUMORAL_INJECTION_TREATMENT | Currently resolves to undetermined
 IS_PARTICIPATING_IN_ANOTHER_TRIAL | Won't be evaluated
 HAS_PARTICIPATED_IN_CURRENT_TRIAL | Currently resolves to not evaluated

-1] 'Category' can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Radiotherapy, Surgery, Transplantation, Antiviral therapy, Vaccine, Car T, TCR T,  Gene therapy.
+1] 'Category' can be one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Radiotherapy, Surgery, Transplantation, Antiviral therapy, Car T, TCR T,  Gene therapy, Supportive treatment.

 In addition, 3 following 'Categories' can be assigned:
 - Taxane - Treatment names: Paclitaxel, Docetaxel, Cabazitaxel
 - Fluoropyrimidine - Treatment names: Capecitabine, Carmofur, Doxifluridine, Fluorouracil, Tegafur
 - Tyrosine kinase inhibitors - Category = 'Targeted therapy' and (T.B.D.)

-2] 'Category' with specified 'type' can be only one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Transplantation, Car T ; since these have a corresponding type in treatment model.
+2] 'Category' with specified 'type' can be only one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Radiotherapy, Transplantation, Car T, Supportive treatment ; since these have a corresponding type in treatment model.
 For type, multiple types can be specified within one rule, seperated by ";"

 ##### Rules related to prior primary tumors